FORT WORTH HISTORY

 The post-war years found Fort Worth capitalizing on its strengths as a transportation, business and military center.
 Cultural pursuits included the development of the city's internationally acclaimed museum district, built alongside the Will Rogers Memorial Center, which opened in 1936, and Casa Mañana Theatre.
 Though the dust of the old west is gone, Fort Worth's proud Western heritage lives on, blending with thriving commerce and culture to create a destination unlike anywhere else in the world.

 Experience the sights, sounds and smells of 19th-century Texas at Log Cabin Village that includes a blacksmith shop, a one-room schoolhouse, a pioneer garden, a smokehouse, and nine historic log-cabin homes dating back to the mid-1800s.
 Historical interpreters bring Texas history to life as they demonstrate Old West blacksmithing, candle-making, weaving and other hands-on activities.

 Head for downtown Fort Worth and visit the Sid Richardson Museum featuring paintings of the 19th Century American West.
 The free museum reunites significant paintings by American artists Charles M. Russell and Frederic Remington.
-Finish this historic visit in Sundance Square Plaza at the Chisholm Trail Mural, a homage to Fort Worth's historic cattle drives of the 19th century along the Chisholm Trail.
+Finish this historic visit in Sundance Square Plaza at the Chisholm Trail Mural, an homage to Fort Worth's historic cattle drives of the 19th century along the Chisholm Trail.
 The JFK Tribute in General Worth Square stands as a memorial to the 35th President of the United States, President John F. Kennedy.
 Located outside what was once the Texas Hotel, the grounds of the statue sit atop where President Kennedy made his last public speech to thousands of Fort Worthians.